top of page

 Signals of Provenance, Paleoclimate, and Redox in Mudrocks

 Mudrocks are the most abundant yet understudied sedimentary rocks on the planet.
 Though they can appear to be "boring", the geochemistry and sedimentology of mudrocks can provide insight into past records of climate and hydrology, redox conditions, and changes in sediment sources.
-I've worked to characterize signals of provenance, paleoclimate, and redox housed in ancient mudrocks in order to better understand their depositional history as well as identify potential controls on organic matter preservation in black shales.
+Some of our research seeks to characterize signals of provenance, paleoclimate, and redox housed in ancient mudrocks to better understand their depositional history and identify potential controls on organic matter preservation in black shales.

 diversitea_LP.png